nuvla/ring/container/README.md

 Nuvla platform.

-When running the build of this repository, it will create a Docker container called `nuvla/ring-container`, which contains an example ring handler.
+When running the build of this repository, it will create a Docker container, which contains an example ring handler.
+The name of the container will be `nuvla/ring:version` when building a release version and `nuvladev/ring:branch-name` when building a snapshot.

 Running Example
 ---------------